Krasipeace/PCHCB-examProject/README.md

 ## Overview

-Personal Computer's Hardware Compatibility Builder is a software application that allows users to configure a custom PC configuration based on their specific needs and requirements.
+Personal Computer's Hardware Compatibility Builder is a web application that allows users to configure a custom PC configuration based on their specific needs and requirements.
 The app provides a user-friendly interface that guides users through the process of selecting the components they need for their PC, including the CPU, GPU, RAM, storage, case, motherboard, power supply, and cooling solutions.
-The app also provides users to become providers of Pc components and add them to the app's database.
+The app also provides users to register as providers of Pc components and add them to the app's database.

 ## Get Started